ipratiklathiya/Audio_Speaker/README.txt

 now after creating the file i amd going to take some usefull images from the google as per the free common license...\
 updating the code and rebuilding...... commit to the github!

+2:21 AM
+Edited the readme text file, index file and the home page which was created by me before for the more upadaes, Also included the images taken from the Internet... and included them in css folder and managed the layout using the css file
+- edit site.css
+- update Index.cshtml
+- run the code and rebuild the program
+- commit the finall code to github....